ISO 27001:2022

 Ensure resource needs are regularly reviewed.

-Verify the organization seeks opportunities to improve resource utilisation efficiency.
+Verify the organisation seeks opportunities to improve resource utilisation efficiency.

 To pass an audit of ISO 27001 Clause 7.1 Resources you are going to